chandhanu/Automated-Remote-FileSystem-Monitor-System/README.md

     python monitor_file.py
     ```

 2. The script will continuously monitor the `/upload/response` directory for any new or modified files.
 If it detects an error, it will send an email notification with the error details and attach the relevant files.
+You can overload the current script to check the past days instead of from current time by setting `DEBUG` flag and modifying `DAYS_BEHIND_TO_CHECK` to test and check.

 ## Code Structure
 - `monitor_file.py`: Main script that monitors the directory and sends email notifications.